BruceEckel/TIJ4-code/README.md

 Note that this book covers Java 5/6.
 The recent book [On Java 8](http://www.onjava8.com/) covers Java 8.

 1. Download the code by pressing the green button you see towards the top if this page.
+After pressing the button, select "Download Zip."

 2. Create a directory in which to install the code.
 For these instructions, we'll refer to this directory as `C:\TIJ4\code`.